EndPointCorp/end-point-blog/2020/06/29/postgresql-improve-group-by-max-performance.html.md

 (3 rows)
 ```

-Since we want to find *all* the values in this table, we effectively want to do this query for each `(field_a, field_b)` pairing; but how can we iterate over this in an efficient way?
+Since we want to find *all* the values in this table, we effectively want to do this query for each `(field_a, field_b)` pairing, but how can we iterate over this in an efficient way?

 The keyword “iterate” should bring to mind a `WITH RECURSIVE` CTE, and here is where the trick comes in.
 Since we want *all* the values, we can use *any* of them to start with and end up checking against the last known value to find the next.

 An important thing to know is that for a btree index over `(a,b,c)`, there is a well-defined index ordering of all leading subsets of columns, so we can compare `(a,b)` against `(a0,b0)` in an indexed way and use this to our advantage.
 This means that `('AAA',1) < ('AAA',2) < ('BBB',1)` just by virtue of how the row indexing works.

 Using this property, we can then construct the following query: